michael2008/ME-Live-Doc/docs/trouble-shooting.md

 ## Unity-related
-### Unity App Release
+### Unity Application Release
-Q: **Released app didn't work**
+Q: **Released application didn't work properly**

-Check whether Scene which you chose when releasing is right.

-Q: **What if compiling of app is displayed as wrong when it is released to HoloLens but right in Unity?**
+The Scene selected at the time of publication may not right.

+Q: **There are no compilation errors in Unity, but there are compilation errors when publishing it as an application which can run on HoloLens.**

-It is usually caused by using classes or methods which are not supported by UWP.
+It is usually because the codes or libraries used are not supported by UWP.
 Please remove these kind of things and then recompile it.

-Q: **App debugging fails when installing it from Visual Studio to HoloLens.**
+Q: **Application debugging fails when installing it from Visual Studio to HoloLens.**

+The possible solutions:

-Check builds parameter of VisualStudio.
-Platform must be x86 and Target Device
+Check build parameters of Visual Studio.
+Platform must be and Target must be x86 and Device respectively.

-Check whether HoloLens is closed or in the sleep state.
-If yes, please open or wake it.
+Check whether HoloLens is closed or in hiberation state.
+If yes, please open it or wake it up.

-Try to delete App in holoLens
+Try to delete Application on HoloLens.

-Repeat trying to start.
-If there is still any problem, try to delete Visual Studio Project and release it again from Unity.
+Try to start it again.
+If there are still some problems, try to delete Visual Studio Project and release it again from Unity.

 ## METoolkit-related
 ### Anchor Module